MicroEJ/VEEPort-Espressif-ESP32-S3-DevKitC-1-N8R8/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/projects/microej/trace/systemview/README.rst

 The same operation is achieved running the script ``RunAtFirstBSBCompile`` from the folder ``projects/microej/scripts/``.

-This operation is neccessary to be executed only once, at the platform set-up, before first application build.
+This operation is neccessary to be executed only once, at the |VEEPORT| set-up, before first application build.

 Another file relevant for the user, is the ``gdbinit`` file (located in the folder ``projects/microej/scripts/``).
 This file contains commands for starting the systemview tracing.

 Configure the |BOARD_NAME|
 --------------------------

 To be able to run and save the logs, you will need to setup the board for the JTAG debugging.
-The setup operation for the hardware and also the USB drivers configuration is described `here <https://docs.espressif.com/projects/esp-idf/en/v4.4.1/esp32s3/api-guides/jtag-debugging/configure-builtin-jtag.html>`__.
+The setup operation for the hardware and also the USB drivers configuration is described `here <https://docs.espressif.com/projects/esp-idf/en/v5.0/esp32s3/api-guides/jtag-debugging/configure-builtin-jtag.html>`_.

 Basically the user only needs to connect the board via a USB cable to the connector marked `USB` (J4).

-In case of problems, please check if the OpenOCD is installed properly as is described `here <https://docs.espressif.com/projects/esp-idf/en/v4.4.1/esp32s3/api-guides/jtag-debugging/index.html#jtag-debugging-setup-openocd>`__ (normally it should be correctly installed when the official Espressif toolchain is installed).
+In case of problems, please check if the OpenOCD is installed properly as is described `here <https://docs.espressif.com/projects/esp-idf/en/v5.0/esp32s3/api-guides/jtag-debugging/index.html#jtag-debugging-setup-openocd>`_; normally it should be correctly installed when the official Espressif toolchain is installed.

 Installing the Segger SystemView application
 --------------------------------------------

 A PC software application is needet to properly view the saved traces from the |BOARD_NAME|.
-Follow this `link <https://www.segger.com/products/development-tools/systemview/>`__ to install the SystemView application.
+Follow this `link <https://www.segger.com/products/development-tools/systemview/>`_ to install the SystemView application.

 IDF custom IDs mapping for SystemView
 ------------------------------------